 You will have access to a range of facilities including: medical and dental libraries located at the Royal London and at Bart’s hospitals, as well as the Mile End library.

 All distance learning students registered on the course will have access to the college online library facilities.
 This gives access to a large number of relevant journals.
 Students will have access to other academic literature and journals in the same way as on-site students.

-The PgDip runs from October until April.
+The Masters runs from October until April of the second year.
 To gain the MSc you also take a research project that runs from April until August in your second and final year.

-This programme is also available to study by distance learning, delivered online via QMplus.
+This programme is available to study by distance learning, delivered online via ‘QMplus’.
 This is an easy-to-use online virtual learning environment.